|

 and so the principle of division of powers was deemed superfluous.

-In 1924, following the formation of the USSR, the Soviet
+in 1924, following the formation of the ussr, the soviet

-constitution was adopted.
-This constitution reproduced in large part
+constitution was adopted. this constitution reproduced in large part

-the provisions of the 1918 constitution.
-In accordance with the
+the provisions of the 1918 constitution. in accordance with the

-provisions of the 1924 Soviet constitution, a new draft of the RSFSR
+provisions of the 1924 soviet constitution, a new draft of the rsfsr

-constitution was adopted in 1925.
-This new constitution, unlike the
+constitution was adopted in 1925. this new constitution, unlike the

 previous version, no longer contained provisions about crushing the

-exploiter classes and pursuing world revolution.
-One of the main
+exploiter classes and pursuing world revolution. one of the main

 issues it dealt with was the delimitation of powers between the

-Soviet authorities and the RSFSR.
+soviet authorities and the rsfsr.

 |

-Soviets adopted a new constitution that aimed to strengthen the
+soviets adopted a new constitution that aimed to strengthen the

 foundations of socialism and lay the basic guidelines for further

-work on building communism.
-In particular, the new constitution
+work on building communism. in particular, the new constitution

 constitution also set out the basic economic principles of